Reading Time: 9 minutes

 - Determine whether the price is accurate and fair using Kelly Blue Book.

 - Take a test drive.
 Never buy a car sight unseen or without taking it for a test drive.

 - Pay in money order, cashier’s check, or third party escrow service.

 Cars for Sale by Owner: Compiling the Facts Checklist

 If you have a bad feeling about the way in which the seller acts, the things they said, or the feel of the vehicle, don’t be afraid to walk away.
 However, if you like what you see, don’t rush into it.
-Compile the information below, and take a day or two to make the decision.
+Compile the information below about the cars for sale, and take a day or two to make the decision.